DamesMakingGames/manual/manual/guide-events.md

 - Help presenter test laptop connection with HDMI cable or Chromecast 15 minutes before start time, in case you need to hunt down a dongle or troubleshoot the projector.
 - Prep computers that will be loaned out with any required software/updates at least 1-2 hours prior to event, or in the days before.
 - Technical assistance with material/support instructor
+- Ensure participants are in the dedicated Slack channel for the event, if there is one, and that they have downloaded and installed any prerequisite software.

 #### **Door/registration**